-The bill amends Arkansas income tax law concerning the depreciation and expensing of property by adopting specific provisions from federal income tax law.
-It incorporates Title 26 U.S.C.
-167 and 168(a)-(j) as they were effective on January 1, 2019, for property purchased in tax years starting on or after January 1, 2014.
-Additionally, it includes new provisions from Title 26 U.S.C.
-168(k), effective January 1, 2024, for property purchased in tax years beginning on or after January 1, 2025, and Title 26 U.S.C.
-179, effective January 1, 2022, for property purchased in tax years starting on or after that date.
+The bill amends Arkansas income tax law regarding the depreciation and expensing of property by adopting specific provisions from federal income tax law.
+It incorporates Title 26 U.S.C. sections 167 and 168(a)-(j) as they were effective on January 1, 2019, for property purchased in tax years starting on or after January 1, 2014.
+Additionally, the bill introduces new provisions by adopting Title 26 U.S.C.
+168(k) as it will be effective on January 1, 2024, for property purchased in tax years beginning on or after January 1, 2025.
+It also adopts Title 26 U.S.C.
+179 as it was effective on January 1, 2022, for property purchased in tax years starting on or after January 1, 2022.

-Furthermore, the bill increases the amount allowed for the expensing of certain depreciable business assets to align with federal law.
-The effective date for these changes is set for tax years beginning on or after January 1, 2025.
-This alignment with federal standards aims to simplify the tax process for businesses and ensure consistency between state and federal tax regulations.
+Furthermore, the bill increases the amount allowed for the expensing of certain depreciable business assets to align with the amounts permitted under federal law.
+The effective date for the new provisions outlined in Section 1 of the act is set for tax years beginning on or after January 1, 2025.
+This legislative change aims to streamline Arkansas tax law with federal standards, potentially benefiting businesses by allowing greater deductions for property depreciation and expensing.

 Statutes affected: HB 1501: 26-51-428(a)